 Why conservation of water is important for the community

 Conservation of water is important to ensure that the quality of lifestyle that we enjoy will remain available.

-By accessing and using water wise information from Council's and DNRM's websites (see below) you can save water, reduce your water bills, and provide future generations with good water conservation practices and a sustainable water supply for the future.
+By accessing and using water-wise information from Council's and DNRM's websites (see below) you can save water, reduce your water bills, and provide future generations with good water conservation practices and sustainable water supply for the future.

 Water Wise Information Fact Sheets:

 Factsheets, helpful guides and information about being Waterwise in Queensland:

 - Being waterwise with your swimming pool and spa